elastic/kibana/rfcs/text/0007_lifecycle_unblocked.md

    - const adminClient = await coreSetup.elasticsearch.adminClient$.pipe(take(1)).toPromise();
    + const adminClient = coreSetup.elasticsearch.adminClient;
    ```

 b.
 Making context provider functions synchronous (2)
    Adoption of context provider functions is still fairly low, so the amount
    of change required by plugin authors should be limited.

 c.
 Synchronous lifecycle methods (1) will have the biggest impact on plugins
-   since many NP plugins and shims have been built with asynchronous lifecycle
+   since many NP plugins and shims have been built with async lifecycle
    methods in mind.

    The following New Platform plugins or shims currently rely on async lifecycle functions: